nf-core/fetchngs/README.md

 ## Introduction

 **nf-core/fetchfastq** is a bioinformatics pipeline to fetch metadata and raw FastQ files from public databases.
+At present, the pipeline supports SRA / ENA / GEO ids (see [usage docs](https://nf-co.re/fetchfastq/usage#introduction)).

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.